Fact Or Myth

 Health treatment protocols should not be dependent on the religion or the philosophy that a person embraces.
 Therefore, it is inaccurate to state that the chemically injured need alternative remedies, as they do not require the supernatural remedies for healing.

 Consequently, it is much more accurate to state that the chemically injured do require natural remedies, with the rare back up of conventional treatments.
+The key principle that one needs to know and follow is: it is vital for the chemically injured person to receive low-toxicity medical care – either completely non-toxic, and when that is not available, the least toxic.

 © Copyright Health Risk Navigation Inc.